 Terbinafine, from the allylamine class of antifungals, can be administered topically or orally, which is dependent on the fungal infection being local or systemic, respectively.

-Caspofungin, anidulafungin, and micafungin, the three main drugs in the echinocandin class, are all given intravenously, as a reconstituted solution.
+Caspofungin, anidulafungin, and micafungin, the three main drugs in the echinocandin class, are all given intravenously as a reconstituted solution.

-Griseofulvin is only given orally as a tablet or suspension, which should be taken with a fatty meal to aid with absorption.
+Griseofulvin is only given orally as a tablet or suspension, which should be taken with a fatty meal to aid absorption.

-To treat mycoses, flucytosine, also commonly known as 5-fluorocytosine, is almost always administered intravenously as combination therapy with amphotericin B.
+To treat mycoses, flucytosine, also commonly known as 5-fluorocytosine, is almost always administered intravenously as a combination therapy with amphotericin B.

-Ciclopirox is approved for topical use only, but not for intracavitary or ophthalmic applications.
+Ciclopirox is approved for topical use only but not for intracavitary or ophthalmic applications.
 For these purposes, it is available as a compounded gel, cream, lacquer, shampoo, and suspension.

 The quinolines iodoquinol and clioquinol had approval for topical administration.
-Clioquinol is combined with hydrocortisone, in a compounded cream.
+Clioquinol is combined with hydrocortisone in a compounded cream.